How to Attract Pollinators to Improve Your Garden Harvest

 Provide Water

 Hang a few red-stained glass water feeders for hummingbirds around your garden.
-Avoid clear feeders and added red food colorings as it is not very healthy for them.
+Avoid clear feeders and added red food colorings, as they are not very healthy for them.
 Just buy a red-stained glass feeder and skip the red dyes.
 Your hummingbirds will be highly attracted to the red glass bottles of water!

 Fireflies: Attract These Nighttime Pollinators to Improve Harvest